- MIS Tutorial

 - Rapid Application Development (RAD)

 Technology for Information Systems

-Enterprise software - these are software system like ERP, SCM, Human Resource Management etc. that fulfills the needs and objectives of the organizations
+Enterprise software − These are software system like ERP, SCM, Human Resource Management, etc. that fulfill the needs and objectives of the organizations.

 The system should be fully tested for errors before being fully operational.

-Each sub-system and all components of each sub-system should be tested using the various test procedures and data to ensure that each component is working as it is intended.
+Each sub-system and all their components should be tested using various test procedures and data to ensure that each component is working as it is intended.

 The testing must include the users of the system to identify errors as well as get the feedback.

 Before the system is in operation, the following issues should be taken care of −